-DMPs will be reviewed as part of the overall Office of Science research proposal merit review process.
-Applicants are encouraged to consult the Office of Science website for further information and suggestions for how to structure a DMP: http://science.energy.gov/funding-opportunities/digital-data-management/
+DMPs will be reviewed as part of the overall research proposal merit review process.
+Applicants are encouraged to consult the Office of Science website for further information, suggestions, and HEP-specific guidance on how to structure a DMP: http://science.energy.gov/funding-opportunities/digital-data-management/.

-• This appendix should not exceed 2 pages including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right)

-- Do not attach a separate file. - This appendix will not count in the project narrative page limitation.
+- This appendix should not exceed 2 pages per HEP research thrust where support is being requested in the application, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1-inch margins (top, bottom, left, and right).
+The font must not be smaller than 11 point. - Do not attach a separate file. - This appendix will not count in the project narrative page limitation.